Local file processing in the mobile apps

 Permissions and file export

-The app uses Android file and share capabilities so you can choose source files and save or share finished outputs.
+The app uses platform file and share capabilities so you can choose source files and save or share finished outputs.
 Those actions are initiated by you.
 The app does not need an account to complete the normal local workflow.

 When you export, the final file name is branded for consistency.
 The destination remains under your device and chosen app controls.